Mflorentine/Predictions/README.md

-# Predictions
-predictions using Machine learning model
+# Prediction of House Price using linear regression model